 The Board has overall responsibility for the Company's systems of internal controls and for reviewing their effectiveness, ensuring that the risk management and control processes are embedded in day-to-day operations.
-The Board, through the Audit Committee, has established an ongoing process for identifying, evaluating and managing significant risks faced by the Company.
+The Board, through the Audit Committee, has established an ongoing process for identifying, evaluating and managing principal risks faced by the Company, which are set out on pages 20 to 22.
 These controls, which are regularly reviewed, aim to ensure that assets of the Company are safeguarded, proper accounting records maintained and the financial information used within the business and for publication is reliable.
 The Board has exercised its management of financial, operational and compliance risks and of overall risk management by relying on regular reports on performance attribution and other management information provided by the Executive Manager, the portfolio managers and other third party suppliers.
 The systems of internal controls are designed to manage rather than eliminate risk of failure to achieve the investment objective and can only provide reasonable, but not absolute, assurance against material misstatement or loss.